Compare the best internet service providers in Boardman. Find fiber, cable, and wireless options.

 Are there low-income internet plans available in Boardman, OR?

-Several providers in Boardman, OR offer low-income internet plans.
+Several providers in Boardman, OR offer low-cost internet plans.
 The FCC Lifeline program provides eligible households with a monthly discount on phone or internet service.
-Major ISPs including Xfinity (Internet Essentials), Spectrum (Internet Assist), and AT&T (Access) offer qualifying plans from $10-30/month.
+Major ISPs including Xfinity (Internet Essentials), Spectrum (Internet Advantage in current 2026 offer materials), and AT&T (Access) advertise qualifying or promotional plans starting around $10-30/month for eligible households.
 Note: The Affordable Connectivity Program (ACP) expired in June 2024, but some providers continue voluntary low-income discount programs.
+Pricing and availability vary by address and may change — verify current program terms with each provider.
+(Last verified 2026.)
 Enter your ZIP code to see participating providers.

 What are the benefits of fiber internet in Boardman?